ropensci/ropensci.github.com/README.md

 ⚠

 This is old repo for [rOpenSci's website](http://ropensci.org/).
 To contribute to the site please visit our new repo [roweb2](https://github.com/ropensci/roweb2/#ropensci-website) and add your contributions there.
-If you wish to access the old site (locked on October 26, 2017) visit [legacy.ropensci.org](http://legacy.ropensci.org/)

 ⚠